Trend Micro Recognized As A 2023 Gartner® Peer Insightstm Customers' Choice For Endpoint Protection

-TSE: 4704 ), a global cybersecurity leader, today announced that it has been recognized as Customers' Choice in the 2023 Gartner Voice of the Customer for Endpoint Protection Platforms by customers on Gartner Peer InsightsTM.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 10 October 2023 - Trend Micro (TYO: 4704 ; TSE: 470 ), a global cybersecurity leader, today announced that it has been recognized as Customers' Choice in the 2023 Gartner Voice of the Customer for Endpoint Protection Platforms by customers on Gartner Peer InsightsTM.

 To read more about the Gartner® report, Voice of the Customer for Endpoint Protection Platforms, please visit: